gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Set-AIPFileLabel.md

 ```

 ## DESCRIPTION
-The **Set-AIPFileLabel** cmdlet applies a label to files (or to files in folders) specified by path, or clears the label from these files.
+The **Set-AIPFileLabel** cmdlet sets or removes a classification label for one or more files, specified by path.
+This action can also apply or remove protection when labels are configured for Rights Management protection in the Azure Information Protection policy.

-To run this cmdlet, you must have the Azure Information Protection policy downloaded.
+To run this cmdlet, the Azure Information Protection policy must be downloaded.
 If this policy is not downloaded, you will be prompted to download it.

+Note: This cmdlet is currently installed as part of the preview version of the Azure Information Protection client, and is not installed with the RMS Protection tool.

 ## EXAMPLES

-### Example 1 Applies a label to a single file
+### Example 1: Apply a label to a single file
 ```
 PS C:\> Set-AIPFileLabel C:\Temp\Test.docx -LabelId d9f23ae3-a239-45ea-bf23-f515f824c57b
 FileName           Status ErrorMessage